lambda-nvda/lambdaNvda/README.md

 Where :
 * path-to-the-addon-brailleTable-dir : is the absolute path of the addon directory + "\brailleTables"
 * tableName : depends on the active NVDA language.
-Currently only the italian braille table, "lambda-ita.utb" , is present.
+Currently only the italian and Spanish braille tables, "lambda-ita.utb" and "lambda-esp.utb" respectively, is present.

 ## Addon Keyboard Shortcuts: